updated 15 March 2023

-In our members section we have our rules for the ML 45 boat and guidance on building one from scratch to getting it on the water.
-It is intended as an aid to members building their first boat independently at home between workshop sessions.
+In our members section we have our rules for the ML 45 boat and guidance on building one from scratch through to getting it on the water.
+It is intended as an aid for those members building their first boat independently at home between workshop sessions.
 For those without the capacity to do a DIY build, we always seem to have second hand boats for sale and several members always willing to build a new one to order.

 The rules fix the hull design and profile below the gunwale line to be strictly in accord with the plans, but allow for the keel and rudder (design only) to be unregulated.
 With the deck for instance, the option of a cabin, cockpit, canoe fore deck or flat surface are open to design variation, provided the transom and deck sides comply.

 Exotic materials such as carbon fibre are not allowed anywhere.
 The choices for the hull, are timber or fibreglass with aluminium also allowed for the keel.
 Above deck level, exotic materials for spars, groovy masts etc. are again not allowed.
 The principal is low cost, easily available, entry level appropriate – a simple low cost / low tech boat.

 Mylar is now the material of choice for sails for the more competitively minded, having taken over from coloured Dacron.
 It's easier making with no sewing and members like it's improved sail efficiency.
 The result is a fleet of mostly white sails rather than the multi coloured show the fleet used to feature.
 But, the scene is changing as members find ways to introduce more colour.
 Hopefully coloured Mylar will becomes an option!